opiopan/pcb-tools-extension/README.md

 - **File Scope Modifier [RS-274x]**<br>
     Commands that affect entire image and should be specified only once in a file, such as ```MI``` (Mirror Image) command, sometimes cause contradiction when multiple gerber file are merged.<br>
-    For example, when mergeing a file containing ```%MIA1B0*%``` command and a file containing ```%MIA0B1*``` command, which command should remain as output?
+    For example, when merging a file containing ```%MIA1B0*%``` command and a file containing ```%MIA0B1*``` command, which command should remain as output?
-    Of cause, it is impossible that generate correct merged image by specifiing any ```MI``` command.<br>
+    Of cause, it is impossible that generate correct merged image by specifying any ```MI``` command.<br>
-    pcb-tools-extension translate coordinate data reflecting these file socpe modifier  to address this probrem, then ommit these modifier command.<br>
+    pcb-tools-extension translates coordinate data reflecting this file scope modifier to address this problem, then omit this modifier command.<br>
     ```MI```, ```OF```, ```SF```, ```AS```, ```IP```, and ```IR``` are in a this category.

 - **Coodinate Normalizing [RS-274x, Excellon]**<br>
     RS-274x specification and Excellon specification allow various notation to express a coordinate.
 However pcb-tools-extension normalize coordinate notation in order to correct deprecated notation and ease internal process as below.

     - Relative coordinates are translated to absolute coordinates.
-    - Ommited coordinate values are compensated.
+    - Omitted coordinate values are compensated.
-    - Leading zeros are ommited.
+    - Leading zeros are omitted.

 - **Single Quadlant mode [RS-274x]**<br>
-    Cercular interpolation coordinate data in single quadlant is difficult to rotate, because circular arc may pass across two quadlants after rotation.<br>
+    Circular interpolation coordinate data in single quadrant is difficult to rotate, because circular arc may pass across two quadrants after rotation.<br>
-    In order to avoid this problem, pcb-tools-extension change single quadlant mode coordinates specification to multi quadlangt mode.
+    In order to avoid this problem, pcb-tools-extension change single quadrant mode coordinates specification to multi quadrant mode.

 - **NC controll command [Excellon]**<br>
-    Form histrical reason, Excellon NC controll format is used to specify drill information to PCB fabricator.<br>
+    For historical reasons, Excellon NC control format is used to specify drill information to PCB fabricator.<br>
     On the other hand, from PCB fabricator point of view, they don't need information other than geometric information, such as drill speed.
-Because these NC controll sequence doesn't send to NC machine directly, PCB fabricator import customers excellon NC file to their CAD / CAM to pnaelize and check, then they export NC controll data for their NC machine.<br>
+Because these NC control sequence doesn't send to NC machine directly, PCB fabricator import customers Excellon NC file to their CAD / CAM to panelize and check, then they export NC control data for their NC machine.<br>
-    pcb-tools-extension ommit all NC command which do not contribute to geometry expression.
-Specifically, only tool definitions (diametor of drill), tool selections, drilling coordinates, and routing paths are output.
+    pcb-tools-extension omit all NC command which do not contribute to geometry expression.
+Specifically, only tool definitions (diameter of drill), tool selections, drilling coordinates, and routing paths are output.

 - **Unimportant Command [RS-274x, Excellon]**<br>
-    Commands not affecting final image such as comment are ommited.
+    Commands not affecting final image such as comment are omitted.

 ### Negative image polarity
 Sometimes, ```%IPNEG*%``` is specified at header of RS-274x file to create negative image. <br>
-As mentioned [above](#Equivalence%20of%20output), ```IP``` command is ommited when pcb-tools-extension generate output file.
-In this case, image polarity is nagated by using ```LP``` command.
-However this generated file doesn't equal to original image since it does'nt contain base dark image.<br>
+As mentioned [above](#Equivalence%20of%20output), ```IP``` command is omitted when pcb-tools-extension generate output file.
+In this case, image polarity is negated by using ```LP``` command.
+However this generated file doesn't equal to original image since it doesn't contain base dark image.<br>
 Please merge base dark rectangle explicitly when you handle negative image file as below.

 ```python